 The English tea Route

-The Townships Trail English tea route invites you to enjoy an English tea experience in five exceptional historic setting.
+The Townships Trail English tea route invites you to enjoy an English tea experience in four exceptional historic setting.

 Traditional tea: Wednesday (1:30 p.m. to 7 p.m.); Tea and scones: Thursday to Friday (1 p.m. to 7 p.m.) and Saturday (1 p.m. to 5 p.m.)

 96, rue de l’Union, Coaticook

 The Colby-Curtis Museum opens its tea house in the summer season.
 Tea is served in the solarium offering a superb view of the blooming garden.

 Menu: tea served with a scone and jam, Devonshire cream and assorted cakes and cookies.